 Do dogs feel pain when cutting nails?
 Not when it’s done correctly.
 Just like humans, clipping the nail itself doesn’t produce any pain.
 So if you’ve ever wondered why dogs hate getting their nails cut, it’s not because they feel pain.

-If a dog is afraid of getting his nails clipped, there was probably just one unpleasant experience that traumatized him.
-And without proper training and positive reinforcement surrounding that unpleasant experience, he was probably conditioned into being afraid of getting his nails clipped forevermore.
+If a dog is afraid of getting their nails clipped, there was probably just one unpleasant experience that traumatized them.
+And without proper training and positive reinforcement surrounding that unpleasant experience, they were probably conditioned into being afraid of getting their nails clipped forevermore.

 As mentioned above, a dog nail scratchboard is a great answer on how to trim dog nails for pups that are particularly afraid of nail trimming.
 There is also a great Facebook group for owners of dogs with nail trimming anxiety.
 They provide detailed information on CCDS (Counter Conditioning and Desensitization) training to re-condition dogs to enjoy getting their nails trimmed.
 Be sure to join that group if you think it could help you.